vimalganth17/Zomato-banglore-restaurent-data-analysis-/README.md

 ## Data

-The dataset is taken from kaggle, you can find it [here](https://medium.com/r/?url=https%3A%2F%2Fwww.kaggle.com%2Fhimanshupoddar%2Fzomato-bangalore-restaurants).
+The dataset is taken from kaggle, you can find it [here](https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants).
-The data is accurate to that available on the Zomato website until 15 March 2019.

 The dataset contains the following features :